 How to Build a Wood Deck with an Adjustable Pedestal System

-Learn how to build a wood deck in less time and at lower cost on rooftops, plazas, terraces and garage roofs with adjustable height joist supports.
+Build a wood deck in less time and at lower cost on rooftops, plazas, terraces and garage roofs with 'Prime' adjustable height joist supports.

-The wood deck pedestal system allows easy access for inspection of membranes and maintenance to any concealed service pipes, ducts or cabling.
+This pedestal system still allows easy access for inspection of membranes and maintenance to any concealed service pipes, ducts or cabling.
 Air can circulate freely under the deck and water flow easily to surface drains.

 The wide diameter pedestal base avoids damage to waterproof membranes and ensures stability of the deck installation.

-The spacing of the wood pedestal stands, both parallel and perpendicular to the bearers, must be confirmed with a structural engineer prior to construction and must comply with all relevant codes and regulations.
+The spacing of the pedestals, both parallel and perpendicular to the bearers, should be confirmed with a structural engineer prior to construction.
+You should also confirm that the installation complies with all relevant codes and regulations.

 Related Items